Who we are...

 “The porch was donated to the Heritage Home Association by Ohio Historical Society, with the idea being that we might be able to sell it for a fundraiser,” said Rod Kirkendall, longtime member and treasurer for the nonprofit group.
 “The TCHHA board decided that whatever we are able to get for the porch would be donated for the benefit of the Bimeler Museum restoration.”

 The Federal-style porch package includes four columns, four capitals, four pedestals, two pilasters and the 8-by-14-foot roof, which is made of soldered tin.
-The columns mounted in pedestals, with capitals on top, are 10 feet tall.
+The fully-assembled columns (with pedestals and capitals) are 10 feet tall.

 "We believe the porch was constructed circa 1900,” said Kirkendall.
 “Since the Zoarites had built their own lumber mill and were operating it for their own projects, as well as commercially, one would presume that the wood was from local trees, milled in Zoar to their specifications.”